Chapter 8: Vultures

 As we exited and walked towards the carcass the rush of wings of nearly 100 birds taking to the air sounded like the approach of a freight train.
 Some had trouble getting into the air with such meat laden crops.

-I joined Ernest and is too accompanying scouts, as they scuttled across to the northeast side of the action with the same alacrity as the birds had taken to the air, so that we could get upwind of and minimize the retch inducing stench that clung to the scene.
+I joined Ernest and is too accompanying scouts, as we scuttled across to the northeast side of the action with the same alacrity as the birds had taken to the air.
+The best side to get upwind of and minimize the retch inducing stench that clung to the scene.

 We didn’t stay long.
 Ernest said that the poachers’ tracks had departed in a northeasterly direction, which suggested they were based in the tribal area beyond the private hunting concession adjacent to the park.

-He also told me that initially on finding the carcass Dimas had tasked one of the scouts to return to the pontoon road to go into Mumbwa to report the incident.
-But after a day not having any response from HQ, another Scout had been tasked to again head in to report.
+He also told me that initially on finding the carcass Dimas had tasked one of the scouts to return to Mumbwa to report the incident.
+But after a day not having any response from HQ, another Scout had been sent to again head in to report.